 This 8×24 loafing shed is extremely versatile when it comes to uses.
 You can use it for animals for firewood or for equipment and machinery.

 Check out PART 2 of the 8×24 run in shed project project to learn more on how to build the lean to roof structure.
+If you want to get this plan as a PDF file with 1 full Cut list and 1 full Shopping list, please take a look over the GET PDF PLANS button bellow.

 This woodworking project was about 8×24 run in shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.